googleapis/nodejs-firestore/api-report/firestore.api.md

     // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@" bulkWriter(options?: firestore.BulkWriterOptions): BulkWriter;
-    // Warning: (tsdoc-param-tag-with-invalid-name) The @param block should be followed by a valid parameter name: The identifier cannot non-word characters
+    // Warning: (tsdoc-param-tag-with-invalid-name) The @param block should be followed by a valid parameter name: The identifier cannot non-word characters bundle(name?: string): BundleBuilder;
-    // Warning: (ae-forgotten-export) The symbol "BundleBuilder" needs to be exported by the entry point index.d.ts bundle(name?: string): BundleBuilder;
     // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'